Geoff Swaim: 2021 season

 On March 17, 2021, Swaim re-signed with the Titans on a one-year deal.
 With the departure of Jonnu Smith in free agency, Swaim was named the starting tight end to begin the season.

-During a Week 8 34-31 overtime road victory over the Indianapolis Colts, Swaim caught five passes for 23 yards and his first touchdown of the season.
-In the next game, Swaim caught four passes for 29 yards and a touchdown as the Titans beat the Los Angeles Rams on the road by a score of 28-16.
-During a Week 17 34-3 victory over the Miami Dolphins, Swaim caught his third touchdown of the season.
+During a Week 8 34–31 overtime road victory over the Indianapolis Colts, Swaim recorded five receptions for 23 yards and his first touchdown of the season.
+In the next game against the Los Angeles Rams, he had four receptions for 29 yards and a touchdown during the 28–16 road victory.
+During a Week 17 34–3 victory over the Miami Dolphins, Swaim caught his third touchdown of the season.

-Swaim finished the season with a career-high 31 receptions for 210 yards and three touchdowns.
+Swaim finished the 2021 season with a career-high 31 receptions for 210 yards and a career-high three touchdowns in 16 games and starts.

 2022 season

 On March 14, 2022, Swaim signed a one-year contract extension with the Titans.

+During the narrow season-opening 21–20 loss to the New York Giants, Swaim recorded three receptions for 19 yards.
+Two weeks later against the Las Vegas Raiders, he once again had three receptions for 19 yards along with his only touchdown of the season in the narrow 24–22 victory.

+Swaim was mainly used for his blocking in the 2022 season, recording 12 receptions for 58 yards and a touchdown in 17 games and 13 starts.

+Arizona Cardinals

+On July 25, 2023, Swaim signed a one-year deal with the Arizona Cardinals.

+During a Week 15 45–29 loss to the San Francisco 49ers, Swaim had a 26-yard reception before being carted off the field in the second quarter with a calf injury.
+He was placed on injured reserve three days later.

+Swaim finished the 2023 season with 10 receptions for 94 yards in 14 games and eight starts.

+Cleveland Browns

+On September 11, 2024, Swaim was signed to the Cleveland Browns practice squad.
+He was promoted to the active roster on October 9.
+On November 30, Swaim was placed on injured reserve with a concussion.

+Swaim finished the 2024 season with one reception for seven yards in eight games and two starts.